PROGRAM TYPES

 Criminal Justice Program

-The criminal justice major provides students with an interdisciplinary perspective on criminal justice that balances theoretical knowledge and practical application.
-It prepares them for the criminal justice/human service professions and provides a solid foundation for graduate or professional studies.
-Courses develop a sense of global awareness and a commitment to social justice and responsibility while promoting respect for the dignity of all persons involved in the criminal justice system.
-Small classes encourage the interchange of ideas between students and faculty members, all of whom bring practical experience to the learning environment.
+The Criminal Justice program is a total of 120 credits.
+In addition to the required criminal justice coursework, general education courses and exploration courses are required.
 Students take six core criminal justice courses in the first and second years.
-These courses provide foundational knowledge in the areas of organization and structure of the American justice system, adult and juvenile justice process, theories of criminology, law enforcement and policing, criminal law and judicial procedure, constitutional law, and corrections.
 In the third and fourth years, in consultation with their academic advisor, students develop a plan of study that furthers the student’s intellectual interests and professional goals through the choice of six elective courses.
 A minimum of four electives must be taken in criminal justice.
 The remaining two may be from criminal justice or related fields such as forensic criminology, psychology, social work, legal studies, public policy, political science, and business.

-The course of study in this major include, Criminal Law, Criminology, Policing in America, Corrections, Drugs and Society, Criminalistics, Cybercrime, Criminal Evidence, Victimology, White Color Crime, School and Workplace Safety, Child and Elder Abuse, Probation and Parole, Mental Health and Justice.
-Field experiences and internships are integral in all areas of this program, and each student’s placement in the community is chosen to reflect his or her interest.
-Careers in law enforcement and public safety include front-line positions such as state and local law enforcement officers, parole and probation officers, border guards and corrections officers.
-Additionally, students can pursue careers in federal law enforcement including the Federal Bureau of Investigation (FBI), U.S. Department of Homeland Security, U.S. Marshalls Service, Drug Enforcement Administration (DEA), Alcohol, Tobacco and Firearms, (ATF), and Immigration and Customs Enforcement, (ICE).
-In collaboration with the Massachusetts State
+Careers in law enforcement include front-line positions such as state and local law enforcement officers, parole and probation officers, border guards and corrections officers.
+Additionally, students can pursue careers in federal law enforcement including the Federal Bureau of Investigation (FBI), U.S. Department of Homeland Security, U.S. Marshals Service, Drug Enforcement Administration (DEA), Alcohol, Tobacco and Firearms, (ATF), and Immigration and Customs Enforcement, (ICE).

 Minors/certificates offered through the criminal justice program are: